Keeping it sparse: Computing Persistent Homology revisited: Preliminaries

-\textit{Matrix reduction.} Throughout the work, the matrices have $\mathbb{Z}_2$ coefficients for simplicity.
-Given a matrix $M$, $M^i$ denotes its $i$-th row, $M_j$ its $j$-th column, $M_j^i$ its element in position $i,j$, and $\sizep{M_j}$ the number of nonzero entries in $M_j$. $N$ denotes the number of columns of $M$.
+The algorithms presented in \Cref{variants} can be stated and implemented for other field coefficients with minor changes.
+However, for simplicity, throughout the paper, we work with $\mathbb{Z}_2$ coefficients.
+Given a matrix $M$ with entries in $\mathbb{Z}_2$, $M^i$ denotes its $i$-th row, $M_j$ its $j$-th column, $M_j^i$ its element in position $i,j$, and $\sizep{M_j}$ the number of nonzero entries in $M_j$. $N$ denotes the number of columns of $M$.

 The \define{pivot} of a column, denoted by $\lowp{M_j}$, is the (row) index of the lowest nonzero element in $M_j$.
 A \define{left-to-right column operation} is the addition of $M_j$ to $M_i$ with $j<i$.
-A matrix is \define{reduced} if its nonzero columns have all pairwise distinct pivots.
-The process of obtaining a reduced matrix using left-to-right column additions is called \define{matrix reduction}.
+A matrix is \define{reduced} if all its nonzero columns have pairwise distinct pivots.
+The process of obtaining a reduced matrix using column additions is called \define{matrix reduction}.
 A \define{pivot pair} is a pair of indices $(i,j)$ such that $i=\lowp{M_j}$ in the reduced matrix. \cref{algorithm_std_red} reduces the columns from left to right in order and is usually referred to as the \define{standard algorithm} for matrix reduction.